KageSilver/yAPP/Documentation/Acceptance Tests/Profile Management.md

 1. Navigate to the yAPP website
 2. Select the "Create Account" tab at the top of the login panel
 3. Enter account details
-    - Username needs to be the same as the email address (this will be fixed later)
+    - Enter and confirm a valid email address you have access to, as you will need to retrieve the confirmation code for a later step
     - Enter and confirm your password
-    - Enter a valid email address you have access to, as you will need to retrieve the confirmation code for a later step
 4. Select the "Create Account" button at the bottom of the panel
 5. Enter the confirmation code abtained from the email address entered in step 3
     - If the confirmation code was lost, select the "Resend Code" button and repeat this step